midtown-ai/glossary/glossary/o.md

  See also [O], [Open Neural Network Exchange]

+# Optical Character Recognition
+# OCR

+ OCR is a technology that converts an image of text into a machine-readable text format.
+When you scan a form, receipt, or any printed document, your computer saves it as an image file.
+However, you cannot directly edit, search, or analyze the words within that image file using a text editor.
+That’s where OCR comes in.

+ Here’s how OCR works:
+  * Image Acquisition: A scanner reads the document and converts it to binary data.
+The OCR software then analyzes the scanned image, identifying light areas as background and dark areas as text.
+  * Preprocessing: The OCR software cleans the image by performing tasks like deskewing (fixing alignment issues), despeckling (removing digital image spots), and cleaning up boxes and lines.

+ Text Recognition: There are two main types of OCR algorithms:
+  * Pattern Matching: Isolates a character image (glyph) and compares it with a stored glyph.
+This works if the stored glyph has a similar font and scale to the input glyph.
+  * Feature Extraction: Extracts features from the image to recognize characters.

+ OCR is essential because it allows you to convert text images into text data that can be analyzed by other software.
+It’s used to process scanned documents, automate processes, and improve productivity.
+For example, OCR can transform scanned invoices, contracts, and forms into editable and searchable digital files.

+ See also [o], [TrOCR Model]

 # Optimal Policy

  In [reinforcement learning], an optimal policy refers to the strategy that maximizes expected [cumulative reward] for an [RL agent].